San José Chinantequilla: Social infrastructure

 Basketball court and esplanade by San Jose Chinantequilla.

 Abast

-It has no public or flea markets so that people are supplied by the surrounding street market, commodities are purchased in small miscellaneous blocks.
+There are no public or flea markets so that people are supplied by the surrounding street market and commodities are purchased in small miscellaneous blocks.

 Sports

-The main sport practised in the area is basketball, and it has 2 courts at the agency.
+The main sport practiced in the area is basketball, and there are 2 courts in the town.

 Housing

 According to the results presented in the Second Census of Population and Housing in 2010, the municipality has a total of 440 houses of which 382 are inhabited.